isomerpages/pa-cdcnw-deprecated/_cohesion/January 2023/North West Youth Assembly.md

 </div>

 <div style="padding: 0px 0px 10px;">
-<p style="font-size: 16px; line-height: 26px; word-spacing: 3px;">North West Youth Assembly is a volunteer group comprising youth leaders between the ages of 14 and 35.
+<p style="font-size: 16px; line-height: 26px; word-spacing: 3px; padding: 30px 0px;">North West Youth Assembly is a volunteer group comprising youth leaders between the ages of 14 and 35.
 Nominated by their secondary schools within the North West , YA leaders are empowered to make a difference by organising community programmes that can benefit residents.
 Bringing passion and commitment, these youth volunteers generously contribute their time to foster a closer community spirit. </p>
 </div>

 <div style="padding: 0px 0px 0px;">